header_image

 We are committed to transforming physical education into a powerful experience in which students develop physical, mental, and social skills for life.
 To that end, our program includes the following elements:

-• A standards-based curriculum
+• Standards-based curriculum models

 • Culturally responsive teaching techniques in urban, inclusive, and multicultural settings